LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Perform_Compliance_Search.md

 ### Task 3 - Run a Content Search

-**Intro about targeted collections here, and how we will now be deleting the Confidential email sent earlier by Allan Deyoung**
+Intro about targeted collections here and how we will now be deleting the Confidential email sent earlier by Allan Deyoung

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows log-in page appears, then log in now.

 2. Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.
 In the list of search results, right-click on **Windows PowerShell** (do NOT select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

-4. Maximize your PowerShell window.
+3. Maximize your PowerShell window.
 In Windows PowerShell, at the command prompt, type the following command and press Enter:

      `Install-Module -Name ExchangeOnlineManagement`

-      **Note:** Durring the initial lab setup (script) ran at the beginning of this exercise, the Exchange Online Management Module was installed.
+      **Note:** During the initial lab setup (script) ran at the beginning of this exercise, the Exchange Online Management Module was installed.
 However, to familiarize yourself with the install process, we are outlining the detailed steps to manually install it.
-You may receieve a warning that this module is already installed - ignore this.
+You may receive a warning that this module is already installed - ignore this.

-5. You might be prompted "NuGet provider is required to continue", enter [Y] Yes [N] No [S] Suspend [?], enter **Y** to select **[Y] Yes**
+4. You might be prompted "NuGet provider is required to continue", enter [Y] Yes [N] No [S] Suspend [?], enter **Y** to select **[Y] Yes**

-6. At the command prompt, type the following command and press Enter:
+5. At the command prompt, type the following command and press Enter:

      `Connect-ExchangeOnline`

-7. A **Microsoft 365 Sign in** window will appear.
+6. A **Microsoft 365 Sign in** window will appear.
 Enter in the username for the **Mod Administrator** account provided by your learning provider (admin@M365xZZZZZZ.onmicrosoft.com) and then select **Next**.

-8. In the **Enter password** window, enter the password for this admin account provided by your learning provider, and then select **Sign in**.
+7. In the **Enter password** window, enter the password for this admin account provided by your learning provider, and then select **Sign in**.
 It may take a moment to sign in before it returns a command prompt.

-9. At the command prompt, type the following command press Enter:
+8. At the command prompt, type the following command press Enter:

      `CD C:\Users\administrator\desktop\'Lab scripts'\lab2`

-10. At the command prompt, type the following command press Enter:
+9. At the command prompt, type the following command press Enter:

     `.\GetFolderSearchParameters.ps1`

-11. When prompted **Enter an email address or a URL for a SharPoint or OneDrive for business site** enter: **AlexW@M365xZZZZZZ.onmicrosoft.com**
+10. When prompted **Enter an email address or a URL for a SharePoint or OneDrive for business site** enter: **AlexW@M365xZZZZZZ.onmicrosoft.com**

-12. A **Microsoft 365 Sign in** window will appear.
+11. A **Microsoft 365 Sign in** window will appear.
 Select the **Mod Administrator** account provided by your learning provider (admin@M365xZZZZZZ.onmicrosoft.com).

-13. A list of Folder Paths & Folder Path iD's will be displayed.
+12. A list of Folder Paths & Folder Path iD's will be displayed.
 We want to copy the ID of Alex's inbox folder.
 Highlight the entire string starting with **folderid:xxxxxx...** and right click to copy.

     Here is an example of what the full sting will like (the letters and numbers will differ, this is just an example):

     **folderid:47EFE4AD1A8641408C8CCB0EDA12ACCE00000000010C0000**

-14. We will now start a new compliance search.
+13. We will now start a new compliance search.
 To do this, we must first connect to the Security & Compliance Powershell module.
 At the command prompt. type the following command press Enter:

     `Connect-IPPSSession -UserPrincipalName admin@M365xZZZZZZ.onmicrosoft.com`

-15. Next, at the command prompt, type the following command press Enter:
+14. Next, at the command prompt, type the following command press Enter:

     `$Search = New-ComplianceSearch -Name "Inbox Search AlexW" -ExchangeLocation All -ContentMatchQuery '"Past FolderId here"(c:c)(subject:Confidential)'`